delaneyj/grug/.github/contributing.md

 > The following section is mostly for maintainers who have commit access, but it's helpful to go through if you intend to make non-trivial contributions to the codebase.

-Vite aims to be lightweight, and this includes being aware of the number of npm dependencies and their size.
+grug aims to be lightweight, and this includes being aware of the number of npm dependencies and their size.

 We use rollup to pre-bundle most dependencies before publishing!
 Therefore most dependencies, even used in src code, should be added under `devDependencies` by default.
 This also creates a number of constraints that we need to be aware of in the codebase: